algorithmica-org/algorithmica/content/english/hpc/data-structures/b-tree.md

 These design decisions are not arbitrary:

 - Padding ensures that leaf nodes occupy exactly 2 cache lines and internal nodes occupy exactly 4 cache lines.
-- We specifically use [indices instead of pointers](/hpc/cpu-cache/pointers/) to save cache space.
+- We specifically use [indices instead of pointers](/hpc/cpu-cache/pointers/) to save cache space and make moving them with SIMD faster.
+  (We will use "pointer" and "index" interchangeably from now on.)
 - We store indices right after the keys even though they are stored in separate cache lines because [we have reasons](/hpc/cpu-cache/aos-soa/).
 - We intentionally "waste" one array cell in leaf nodes and $2+1=3$ cells in internal nodes because we need it to store temporary results during a node split.